tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/mwinstructions.md

 ## Playing in a multiworld session

-When you've just joined a new session you will first to have to register as a player by clicking one of the *Register as this player* buttons.
+When you've just joined a new session you will first to have to register as a player by clicking one of the *Register* buttons.

 After doing so, you will get a popup that prompts you to select the original ROM(s) needed.
 Make sure these ROM's are unaltered and are the original